ratio

 Limitation of the image: Working through memory, materiality and melancholia

-In this session we will think about the parameters of the image with particular emphasis on how they pertain to memory and melancholia.
+In this session we will think about the parameters of the image and the word with particular emphasis on how this pertains to memory.
 We will begin to explore the alchemical process of writing as emotional formulating – in what ways it retains feeling, and how it might inherently embody loss.
 We will also begin to unravel the dimensionality of images and their making and reflect on our own position as viewers of cinema – the reciprocal co-animation process taking place between our perception and the presence of images themselves.

 Films: